nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

        Expected: Similar to previous.

-2. Listing all residents in the resident list after calling `showonly` or `hideonly`
+2. Listing all resident fields after calling `showonly` or `hideonly`

     1. Prerequisites: The full set of resident fields is being shown in the table.
 Otherwise, use `reset` to display the full set of resident fields.